MRBlach/weather-api/README.md

 <img src="images/viewport.png">

-Here is a working live demonstration: https://mrblach.github.io/weather-api/
+Here is a working live [demonstration](https://mrblach.github.io/weather-api/)

 ### Steps To Execute This App
 - Download the entire code